-Planned and organised by SciFora, the first Blending & Segregation Forum will be hosted by Purdue's Center for Particulate Products and Processes (CP3) on 06-07 August 2019.
+Planned and organised by SciFora, the first Blending & Segregation Forum in Europe will be hosted by MercuryLab at the U Parkhotel on the campus of the University of Twente 09-12 December 2019.

 The multiple events will be organized and steered by the following Scientific Committee: